colinlease/AgentShell/docs/using_agentshell.md

 - runtime notes are heuristic reminders, not source-of-truth data
 - the Notes subtab is a summary/debug view, not a full note editor
+- notes are owned by the agent, not the user.
+You may review notes .json files directly in the `runtime_notes` folder.

 ### Trace